amir0nimda/django-shop/README.md

 ## Description

-Django-ecommerce is an open-source ecommerce platform built on the Django Web Framework.
+Django-ecommerce built on the Django Web Framework.

 ## Getting Started